gcao2018/Free_Time_Games/README.md

 A repository filled with games.
 It could be better organized.
 The library used was university provided.
-These were written before I had taken a course in object oriented design, so all the classes that I wrote are still put in one file.
+These programs were written after I had just finished taking Fundamentals of Computer Science II and before I had taken Object Oriented Design, so the multiple classes that I wrote for each game are all placed in a single file.